European Market Situation

 mobike since August 2017 with 4,000 bikes

-GobeeBike since December 2017 with up to 4,000 bikes but only a few of those are actually available to users (see here)
+GobeeBike from December 2017 until the beginning of 2018 with up to 4,000 bikes but only a few of those are actually available to users (see here)

 GobeeBike since November 2017 with several hundred bikes, left in February 2018 without stating the reason (see here)